pakeke-constructor/PushOps/txt_files/components.md

 hardness = 10
--- If an entity is hit by an entity with a higher hardness than itself, -- It will take damage equal to the difference in hardness.
+-- If an entity is `hit` by an entity with a higher hardness than itself, -- It will take damage equal to the difference in hardness.
--- (default value is 0, player has 1 hardness.
-Mobs have 0 hardness.)
+-- default: 0
+-- players: 100   -- physics: 99    --